 You can also read more information on this topic in an article titled: Hearsay Statements of Child Abuse Victims.

-Missouri and Illinois Child Custody Attorneys Helping When Sexual Abuse is Alleged
+Missouri, Illinois, Kansas and Oklahoma Child Custody Attorneys Helping When Sexual Abuse is Alleged